jhades/angularjs-gulp-example/readme.md

 # AngularJS Gulp Baseline Build

 This repository contains a baseline Gulp build for AngularJs development, applied to a sample test app.
-The goal of the build is to be a simple as possible but still include all the features that an AngularJs project will likelly need:
+The goal of the build is to be a good start for an Agular project: it's as simple as possible but still include all the features that an AngularJs project will likelly need:

 * integration with bower - to ensure all the latest dependencies are present
 * SASS (with source maps) - for building more maintainable stylesheets